Wellbeing

 How to prevent and treat dental injuries

 Your teeth are precious.
-Keep them safe during sports by wearing a mouthguard, and learn what to do in an emergency.
-Dentist Dr William Ha shares some tips.
+Keep them safe during sports by wearing a mouthguard and learn what to do in an emergency.
+Specialist dentist Associate Professor William Ha shares some tips.

 Written by Dr William Ha

-Roughly two out every 100 Australian children will have a reported dental trauma.
-The most common is injury to the upper front teeth, occurring without the use of a mouthguard.
+Dental trauma is common in Australian children – 13% of children were reported to have experienced an injury to their teeth or gums.1 The most common is injury to the upper front teeth, occurring without the use of a mouthguard.

 Yes, you should wear a mouthguard